See live MACI case videos Skip to content

 • Concomitant

-Molly Tatum, MD performs the MACI procedure, meniscus repair, and ACL revision on a 30-year-old female with a medial femoral condyle cartilage defect.
+Molly Tatum, MD performs the MACI open procedure, meniscus repair, and ACL revision on a 30-year-old female with a medial femoral condyle cartilage defect.

 • Patella